Cambria County jury returns split verdict in 2013 UPJ rape case

 Cambria County District Attorney Gregory Neugebauer said that while the commonwealth is disappointed in the outcome, the jury took a substantial amount of time to make the decision.

-Moving forward, the district attorney's office will look at their legal options in the case and talk to the woman about how she would like to proceed based on those options.
+Moving forward, the district attorney's office will look at its legal options in the case and talk to the woman about how she would like to proceed based on those options.

 Maloney will remain on bond until a decision is made about the remaining charges.